 Fernances Creek offer a range of equestrian events throughout the year, including our annual Jump in the Vines event.

-Hire our facilities for your students, club, or camp – cross country course, showjumping, dressage, working equitation and the Clubhouse.
+Hire our facilities for your students, club, or camp – cross country course, showjumping, dressage, working equitation and the amenities.

 Fernances Creek offer a range of Haflinger fillies and geldings for sale throughout the year.
 Contact us to find out more.